Twelve-step program: Twelve Steps

+to avoid gender-specific pronouns or to accommodate non-theistic beliefs.

+Some Twelve-steppers may adapt references to "God" to refer to a "higher power" or to "HP".

 Twelve Traditions

 The Twelve Traditions accompany the Twelve Steps.
 The Traditions provide guidelines for group governance.
 They were developed in AA in order to help resolve conflicts in the areas of publicity, politics, religion, and finances.
 Alcoholics Anonymous' Twelve Traditions are: